alexszokolay/alexszokolay.github.io/index.md

 Hi, I'm Alex!
 I am third year student at the University of Toronto.
 I'm currently studying Computer Science, Cognitive Science and Psychology.

+As a team player with supervisory experience who can also excel with independent work, I am interested in expanding my skill set and applying knowledge and experience from my program to solve real-world problems in the workforce.

-Below are some of the projects I've worked on recently:
+Below are some of the projects I'm working on/have worked on recently:

 ___